 How old are the counselors, and how are they trained?

-Counselors can be as young as 18 years old, all with interest in the arts and prior experience working with youth.
-All camp staff will attend a camp training where we will cover safety, growth mindset, and classroom management topics.
+Counselors are 18 years and older with a background in the arts and experience working with children.
+All staff attend comprehensive training sessions covering safety protocols and classroom management techniques.

 What accommodations are made for campers with special needs?